 Drug and alcohol evaluations are used to demonstrate responsible efforts to assess and control problems with substance abuse, and to help determine whether substance abuse treatment is necessary.
 This is often done to show cooperation with licensing boards, bar associations, or court systems, and to demonstrate that any past problems are being addressed appropriately.

-This straightforward evaluation process usually takes about 2 hours (3 if a personality test is used), and allows me to reasonably ascertain the likelihood of current or future problems with drugs and alcohol that might adversely affect my client’s ability to reach their goals.
+This straightforward evaluation process usually takes about 2 hours (3 if a personality test is used), and gives me a pretty good idea about the likelihood of current or future problems with drugs and alcohol that might adversely affect your ability to reach your goals in life.

-I am generally able to produce a letter explaining my findings and recommendations within one week after the evaluation.
-The appropriate course of action following the evaluation depends on the results; I will generally provide the letter along with a brief discussion of the findings and their meaning over the phone.
-If treatment is recommended, I may schedule a follow up session to help my client plan and strategize the most efficient and effective course of action.
+I can usually write up a letter explaining my findings and recommendations the same day we meet.
+The appropriate course of action will depend on the results… If treatment is recommended, I may schedule a follow up session to help you plan and strategize the most efficient and effective course of action.

 Results are strictly confidential

 I am not an employee of any governmental agency or regulatory body.
 When I conduct a substance abuse evaluation, I do so only for my client, and my client is the only one with access to the results of the assessment and any related records.
 The only time I will ever release any information about a client’s evaluation is if they have given me explicit written permission to do so, or if I am legally compelled to do so.

 To get started, contact Psych Lab Psychology Center at (562) 684-1300.